FernandoIzidio/Javascript-Standard/README.md

 # Javascript-Standard
-Repository intended to cover the EcmaScript standard library
+Repository intended to cover the EcmaScript standard library.